How Long To Keep Divorce Papers: Forever (6 Reasons Why)

 The waiting period that is required between a divorce and another marriage varies by state.
 In some states, such as Delaware,2 there is no waiting period required at all.
 However, some states, such as Massachusetts, require individuals to wait 90 days or risk the marriage being voided by the county.1

-How to Find Out if Someone Is Divorced
+How To Find Out if Someone Is Divorced

 Finding out if an individual is divorced is a fairly difficult process.
 Just like finding out if someone is married, many states do not actually consider this information to be a public record.
 However, there are still a few different ways to try and find this information.